-2. Technical integration.
+2. Technical integration

 Integration should be very simple so that businesses do not need to have programming skills.
-It is important to automate all accept payment process, that can seamlessly sync incoming transactions with the accounting, CRM and other software platforms you currently use to run your business.
-Or payment processor can provide you access to merchant account with all analytics and CRM.
+It is important to automate all accept payment processes, that can seamlessly sync incoming transactions with the accounting, CRM and other software platforms you currently use to run your business.
+Or payment processor can provide you access to a merchant account with all analytics and CRM.

-3. Multi-currency and payment methods.
+3. Multi-currency and payment methods

 Online payments help merchants compete in international markets by allowing their customers to pay in their native currencies and select different payment methods.
 For merchants, multi-currency, cross-border transactions can require new bank accounts, new business entities, and new regulatory hurdles in each national market.
 Selecting a payment service provider with the necessary infrastructure already in place can provide effective, and immediate, solutions to those problems.
 A merchant can easily collect payment in one currency and credit the merchant account in its home currency.

-4. Omni-Channel Payments.
+4. Omni-Channel Payments

 You need the ability to pay — no matter where your customers are, all online channels that exist: website, messengers, social media, email campaign, mobile or web, all platforms even offline.
 The right processor will support every merchant type, whether you’re: